Need a new period drama? Fall in love with ‘Gentleman Jack’ on HBO

 Back in the UK, Suranne Jones is a local legend.
 She got her start in the Northern soap opera Coronation Street and since went on to win many a heart in the police procedural Scott & Bailey.
 However, it was playing a woman wronged in Doctor Foster that really broke this actor out.

 Jones has come a long way from her soap star roots, displaying the kind of gravitas only jobbing actors with thousands of hours on screen under their belts can.
 She’s also a born and bred Northerner, a perfect fit for this part.
-We’re delighted international audiences are finally getting to see her in the starring role she deserves.
+We’re delighted international audiences are finally getting to see her in the starring role she deserves, and we predict that it will kick off her career as a household name.

 Gentleman Jack foregrounds the story of a real-life changemaker, “the first modern lesbian”